Papaya is a fruit beloved for both its delicious flavor and exceptional nutrient profile.

 Antioxidants fight disease-causing free radicals to prevent oxidative stress and ward off chronic diseases (

-According to one study in people with type 2 diabetes, a diet high in monounsaturated fatty acids could decrease triglyceride levels by 19% and harmful very low-density lipoprotein (VLDL) cholesterol levels by 22% (
+According to one study in people with type 2 diabetes, a diet high in monounsaturated fatty acids could decrease triglyceride and very low-density lipoprotein (VLDL) cholesterol levels by 19% and 22%, respectively (

-Not to mention, papaya seeds supply a hearty dose of fiber as well.
+What’s more, papaya seeds supply a hearty dose of fiber.

 Increasing your fiber intake can help reduce blood pressure and cholesterol levels.

-Summary Papaya seeds are a good source of many important nutrients, including antioxidants, monounsaturated fats and fiber.
+Papaya seeds are a good source of many important nutrients, including antioxidants, monounsaturated fats, and fiber.